Easy Stovetop Cinnamon Sugar Candied Almonds

 Recommended Equipment:

-- Medium saucepan (I use a nonstick pan for this recipe)
+- Medium saucepan (I use a nonstick or stainless steel pan for this recipe)

 - Silicone spatula or wooden spoon